andrea-calligaris/ff8-sounds-catalog/readme.md

 # Final Fantasy VIII sounds catalog

-This is a WIP catalog with descriptive names and additional information about the sounds in Final Fantasy VIII.
+This is a catalog with descriptive names and additional information about the sounds in Final Fantasy VIII.

 The bulk of the sound effects is in the file _audio.dat_.
 The ID numbers go from 1 to 2789 (field ID from 7851 to 10639), with a lot of IDs empty / available for modding, for a total of 1'543 existing sound effects.
 To obtain the field ID number you can add 7850 to the other ID.